Set-up, Repair & Restoration Services

 This can be compared to the normal processes of wear and tear on a motor vehicle - you need to have your banjo (as well your car!) serviced from time to time.
 Even the most beautifully and carefully made instruments will need a periodic "set-up" to keep them playing at their best.

-In addition to "set-ups", "repairs" and "restorations", the Banjo Works also carries out conversions (tenor banjos fitted with 5-string necks etc) and modifications (tone rings fitted, resonators added, fingerboard scoops installed etc).
+In addition to "set-ups", "repairs" and "restorations", the Banjo Works also carries out conversions and modifications (please see the list below for some examples).
 Whatever sort of job you want done, contact the Banjo Works for an estimate!